alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 You don’t need any special documents if:

-* your goods are antiques processed before 1947
+* your goods are antiques made before 1947
 * you're giving your goods away
 * you’re using or displaying goods for non-commercial reasons, eg for scientific research or in an educational display